foxmask/django-th/docs/usage.rst

 Using the activated services :
 ------------------------------

-a set of 3 pages will ask to the user information that will permit to trigger data from a service "provider" to a service "consummer".
+a set of 3 pages will ask to the user information that will permit to trigger data from a service "provider" to a service "consumer".

 For example :